jmapio/jmapio.github.io/crash-course.md

 ## Core Concept: Request and Response

 JMAP is built on HTTPS and JSON.
-Every time you want to interact with your data on the JMAP server, you’ll use HTTPS to post a request to the server.
+Every time you want to interact with your data on the JMAP server, you’ll use HTTPS to POST a request to the server.
 You’ll express that request in JSON and you’ll get a corresponding response in JSON.